Global dimension function on stability conditions and Gepner equations: Global dimension functions

-Let us describe all totally stable stability conditions for type A quiver and give explicit formula of global dimension function in such a case.
-Note that the $\CC$-actions preserves total stability.
+Let us describe all total stability conditions for type A quiver and give explicit formula of global dimension function in such a case.
+Note that the $\CC$-actions preserve total stability.
 Consider the $A_n$ quiver with straight orientation